imroc/kubernetes-practice-guide/en/README.md

 ## Disclaimer

-Usually the article will be written in Chinese first, it will be translated into English when the article is perfect and there will be no frequent changes.
+Usually the article will be drafted and updated with Chinese, waiting for its content to be more mature and perfect, update no longer frequent when it will be translated into English, click on the upper left corner of the "Globe" icon to switch language.

 ## LICENSE